pen icon

 Young people over the age of 13 are welcome to answer any survey on Your Voice Bucks.
 Young people aged 12 and under should answer the questions with a parent or carer.
 This is due to laws on collecting and processing people’s data.

-You can explore the Your Voice Bucks website to find topics of interest to you.
+You can explore the Your Voice Bucks website to find topics of interest to you, or in your local area by clicking on ‘Search for activities’.
+You can search by typing in the topic name or postcode.

 Tips for answering Consultation Surveys